Arguments

 Raycast supports arguments for your commands so that users can enter values right from Root Search before opening the command.

-Let's say we want a command with two arguments.
-Its
+Let's say we want a command with three arguments.
+Its package.json

 "name": "arguments",